A sheaf-theoretic model for SL(2,C) Floer homology: Introduction

 As a consequence, its hypercohomology

 is also an invariant of $Y$, well-defined up to canonical isomorphism in the category of $\Z$-graded Abelian groups. \end{theorem}

-The proof of Theorem~\ref{thm:main1} involves checking that $P^{\bullet}_{L_0, L_1}$ is independent of the Heegaard decomposition used to construct it.
-This requires checking invariance under a stabilization move, as well as a naturality result similar to that proved by Juh\'asz and Thurston in \cite{JuhaszThurston}, for Heegaard Floer homology.
+The content of Theorem~\ref{thm:main1} is that $P^{\bullet}_{L_0, L_1}$ is independent of the Heegaard decomposition used to construct it.
+The proof requires checking invariance under a stabilization move, as well as a naturality result similar to that proved by Juh\'asz, Thurston and Zemke in \cite{JuhaszThurston}, for Heegaard Floer homology.
+Naturality means that as we relate a Heegaard diagram to another by a sequence of moves, the induced isomorphism is independent of the sequence we choose.
+Moreover, we want the diffeomorphism group of $Y$ to act on our invariant $P^{\bullet}_{L_0, L_1}$.
+Since the diffeomorphism group can act non-trivially on $\CharIrr(Y)$ itself, we cannot simply view $P^{\bullet}_{L_0, L_1}$ as an object in the usual category of perverse sheaves $\Perv(\CharIrr(Y))$, where the morphisms cover the identity on $\CharIrr(Y)$.
+Rather, we use a slightly different category $\Perv'(\CharIrr(Y))$, which will be introduced in Definition~\ref{def:pervp} below.

 \begin{remark} One can construct the perverse sheaves $P^{\bullet}(Y)$ more directly, without Heegaard decompositions, by resorting to the theory of shifted symplectic structures in derived algebraic geometry developed by Pantev-To\"en-Vaqui\'e-Vezzosi \cite{PTVV}.
-(See Section~\ref{sec:PTVV} for more details.)
 In this paper, we preferred to use the methods from \cite{Bussi} since they are more concrete, and make computations easier.
 In particular, they do not require any knowledge of derived algebraic geometry. \end{remark}

 We call $\HP^*(Y)$ the {\em sheaf-theoretic $\sl$ Floer cohomology} of $Y$.
 If an $\sl$ Floer cohomology for $Y$ can be defined (using either gauge theory or symplectic geometry), we conjecture that $\HP^*(Y)$ would be isomorphic to it.